 You also have to remove any duplicate listings.
 You can emphasize a Chambers of Commerce membership in your community because it helps.
 This is because you are going to get an external inbound link.

-Check out our link building guide.
+Check out our link creation and building guide.

 Performing a Local SEO audit